B2B e-commerce: How to define elements of your strategy

 Harnessing this data enables the type of adaptive merchandising that keys in on the customer’s questions and concerns when they first encounter your product.
 When you deliver the right product information in the right format at the right time, you build credibility and earn your buyer’s trust.

 Remember, the B2B journey is more complex and involves multiple stakeholders, which typically means longer lead times.
 The rewards are well worth the effort, though.
 B2B relationships often go deeper and last longer than B2C relationships, and the order values are significantly higher.
-Brands who get e-commerce right are well-positioned for measurable growth across their digital channels.
+Brands that get e-commerce right are well-positioned for measurable growth across their digital channels.

 Download our latest report, How B2B Companies Solve the Challenges of Revenue and Scale with Better Product Information.